 Here's what to do:

-- Bake them at 350 for approximately 20 minutes or so
+1. Bake them at 350 for approximately 20 minutes or so

-- Toss them around halfway through, at the 10-minute mark
+2. Toss them around halfway through, at the 10-minute mark

-- Keep a close eye on them to make sure they don't burn
+3. Keep a close eye on them to make sure they don't burn

 They also didn't bake evenly.
 For example, the chips that has a light coating of habanero sauce were nice and crispy, but the chips that had a heavier coating were partially crispy and had to stay in a little longer.

-It can be done, but you'll need to keep an eye on them and possibly adjust the baking time some.
+It can be done, but you'll need to keep an eye on them and adjust the baking time some.

-There are several different varieties of kale such as these:
+Here are several different varieties of kale such as these:

-- Smooth Kale - This variety has smooth leaves and includes "Lacinato" kale
+Smooth Kale - This variety has smooth leaves and includes "Lacinato" kale

-- Curly Kale - This variety has curly or crinkly leaves and is the most common type of kale
+Curly Kale - This variety has curly or crinkly leaves and is the most common type of kale

 My favorite type of kale to use for kale chips is the curly variety, but either would work for this recipe.

-Raw Vegan No-Bake Habanero Kale Chips
+The ORIGINAL Vegan No-Bake Habanero Kale Chips

 Equipment